Nashville-Public-Library/talklib/README.md

 # talklib

-## A module to automate processing of shows/segments airing on the TL
+## A package to automate processing of shows/segments airing on the TL

 [Skip to Examples](#examples)